 This is the story of how I won.
 This is the story of how I spoke out against wrongdoing that sought to hurt me fundamentally as a human being.
 I overcame these struggles with the fearlessness that has been given to me.
-The world is full of moral ambiguities and existential horrors.
-Yet I made the right decisions at the right time in such a way that I created a better future for the world.

 During my junior year of college at Indiana University-Bloomington, I was also a physics-philosophy double-major with a pre-med track.
 I became interested in the purpose of a college education and doing research on the history/philosophy of education to find answers to questions I pondered such as: What is the purpose of volunteering/grades/extracurriculars/etc?
 Why do we learn the way we do?
 How do we use these classes to help us realize those things?
-I spoke w/philosophers, scientists, professors, and other professionals to gather information about these issues from them, too.
+I spoke with philosophers, scientists, professors, and other professionals to gather information about these issues from them, too.
 I’ve written these topics on complacency, academic freedom, advice for incoming freshmen, and rhetoric in our models of learning.

 I tried starting a conversation among a premed club I was part of, but they retaliated against me.
 They isolated me, manipulated me, made lies about me, and reported me to the Dean that I was harassing them.
 They mostly did this out of their insecurities for those questions I was suggesting, but it was also because I was presenting well-researched, justified beliefs that contradicted theirs.
 Through months of them ignoring the issues I wanted to raise and the discussions I wanted to have, I felt even more disillusioned.
 The Dean proceeded to criticize me on matters she didn’t know, interrupt me continuously in a way to prevent me from speaking, mock me and make fun of me every time I tried sharing my testimony, and interrogate me with force.
 She said I was acting “bizarre” and called my story “twisted.”
 She didn’t give me a chance to defend myself.
 She’d laugh at me when I tried explaining how my friends were making up lies about me to silence me.
 She interrupted me over and over again every time I tried speaking.
 She continued this behavior for months through email and in-person.
 I was traumatized.
 The university charged me with harassment and stalking.
 They left me off with a warning, but they required that I’d start therapy with a social worker who had no graduate training so I could better myself.
 I had no choice but to blame myself for everything and agree with whatever the Dean told me.
 Throughout all of this, I had no chance to defend myself on any claim others made against me.